 - Dedicate memorial benches to remember loved ones by.

-- Plant memorial trees to commemorate loved ones in Wood Buffalo’s parks.
+- Plant memorial trees or commission a bench to commemorate loved ones in Wood Buffalo’s parks.

 Memorial Benches and Memorial Trees in British Columbia